jangernert/FeedReader/data/tt-rss-feedreader-plugin/README.md

 **addCategory**

-Returns a JSON-encoded ID of the added tag.
+Returns a JSON-encoded ID of the added category.

 Parameters:
  * caption (string) - the caption of the category